amirkhanaursrk/Ultra-Fighters/README.md

 ### Controls

-To move: WASD (Easy, right?)
+To move: WASD

-To Look around: Arrow keys (All keyboard, huh?)
+To Look around: Arrow keys

-To jump: Spacebar (Classic)
+To jump: Spacebar

 ### Todos